Arnold Zweig: World War One

 In a quite literal effort to put a face to the hated 'Ostjude' (Eastern European Jew), due to their Orthodox, economically depressed, "unenlightened", "un-German" ways, Zweig published with the artist Hermann Struck Das ostjüdische Antlitz (The Face of East European Jewry) in 1920.
-This was a blatant effort to at least gain sympathy among German-speaking Jews for the plight of their eastern European brethren.
+This was a blatant effort to at least gain sympathy among German-speaking Jews for the plight of their eastern European compatriots.
 With the help of many simple sketches of faces, Zweig supplied interpretations and meaning behind them.